 German Spice Cookies with a loving sugar coating

-The warm cookies are tossed in powdered sugar to give them a snowy coating that brightens the spice with just the right amount of light and airy sweetness.
-It is the perfect deep and soft, dense and light contrast for this holiday cookie.
+To get a nice powdered sugar coating, still slightly warm cookies are tossed in powdered sugar, giving them that beautiful snowy coating that brightens the spice with just the right amount of light and airy sweetness.

 - ½ c brown sugar